 History of the broader field

 Road traffic accidents have long-term been the leading safety threat to urban residents.
-According to the statistics of the World Health Organization (WHO), there is an estimate of 1.35 million people dead in road traffic accidents every year.
+According to World Health Organization (WHO), there is an estimate of 1.35 million people dead in road traffic accidents every year.
 In high-income countries, the average death rate is 8.3 per 100,000 population (World Health Organization, 2018).

 Main Concept